configcat/docs/website/docs/advanced/cli.md

 ```

 #### Install Script
-You can install the CLI by executing an install script on Unix platforms.
+On Unix platforms, you can install the CLI by executing an install script.
 ```bash
 curl -fsSL "https://raw.githubusercontent.com/configcat/cli/main/scripts/install.sh" | bash
 ```